Top Tips To Squeeze Every Mile From A Gallon

 Maintain Speed Limits

 Speed affects fuel consumption due to increased engine load and higher aerodynamic drag.
 While different vehicles reach optimal fuel consumption at different speeds, most become fuel-efficient between 45 and 65 mph.
 The engine works harder whenever passing this average speed limit, leading to higher fuel consumption.
-SUVs and light trucks typically have lower fuel efficiency at all speeds compared to passenger cars due to their less aerodynamic design and more weight.
+SUVs and light trucks typically have lower fuel efficiency rates at all speeds compared to passenger cars due to their less aerodynamic design and more weight.

 Vehicle TypeSpeed (mph)MPGFuel Consumption RateNotes